Vauff/BW-Parkour/README.md

 /bwp enter \<arenaname> - Allows you to enter a parkour arena

-/bwp tp - Shows you plugin information
+/bwp tp - Lets you tp to your last checkpoint

 #Sign Options
 All signs should have "[Parkour]" on the first line.
 What should be on the rest is as follows.